-NGSS offers a vision of science teaching and learning that presents both learning opportunities and demands for all students, particularly student groups that have traditionally been underrepresented in the science classroom.
-Furthermore, NGSS is connected to CCSS for English language arts and mathematics.
+The NGSS offer a vision of science teaching and learning that presents both learning opportunities and demands for all students, particularly student groups that have traditionally been underrepresented in the science classroom.
+Furthermore, the NGSS are connected to the CCSS for English language arts and mathematics.
 Changes in the new standards occur as student demographics in the nation become increasingly diverse while science achievement gaps persist among demographic subgroups.

-The academic rigor and expectations of NGSS are less familiar to many science teachers than typical teaching practices and require shifts for science teaching, which are consistent with shifts for teaching CCSS for English language arts and mathematics (see Figure 1).
+The academic rigor and expectations of the NGSS are less familiar to many science teachers than conventional or traditional teaching practices and require shifts for science teaching, which are consistent with shifts for teaching the CCSS for English language arts and mathematics (see Figure 1).
 Science teachers need to acquire effective strategies to include all students regardless of racial, ethnic, cultural, linguistic, socioeconomic, and gender backgrounds.
-While effective classroom strategies that enable students to engage in NGSS will draw from the existing research literature, NGSS will also stimulate new research agenda.
-Future research agenda will identify ways to make connections between home/community and school science, on the one hand, and to utilize and allocate school resources to support student learning in terms of material resources, human capital, and social capital, on the other hand.
+While effective classroom strategies that enable students to engage in the NGSS will draw from the existing research literature, the NGSS will also stimulate new research agenda.
+For example, future research may identify ways to make connections between school science and home/community for non-dominant student groups as they engage in the NGSS.
+Future research may also explore how to utilize and allocate school resources to support student learning in terms of material resources, human capital, and social capital in relation to the NGSS.

-Effective implementation of NGSS for all students, including non-dominant student groups, will require shifts in the education support system.
+Effective implementation of the NGSS for all students, including non-dominant student groups, will require shifts in the education support system.
 Key components of the support system include teacher preparation and professional development, principal support and leadership, public-private-community partnerships, formal and informal classroom experiences that require considerable coordination among community stakeholders, technological capabilities, network infrastructure, cyber-learning opportunities, access to digital resources, online learning communities, and virtual laboratories.
-As NGSS implementation takes root over time, these components of the education system will also evolve and change accordingly.
+As the NGSS implementation takes root over time, these components of the education system will also evolve and change accordingly.